tayhalll12c/ConfigureAD/README.md

 <img src="https://i.imgur.com/0NZnuNR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-At least 2 CPUs are recommended
+At least 2 CPUs are recommended for size.
+Set a username and password, and deploy the VM.
 </p>
 <br />